nord-/MsfsOfpLog/README.md

 - **Real-time MSFS integration** using SimConnect API with automatic connection
 - **Demo mode** for testing without MSFS running
 - **Smart GPS fix tracking** with configurable tolerance zones
+- **Intelligent flight state tracking** - distinguishes pre-flight vs post-flight taxi
 - **Speed-based recording** - only records GPS fixes when airborne (>45 knots)
-- **Automatic monitoring stop** when aircraft lands or slows below 45 knots
+- **Automatic monitoring stop** - stops only after aircraft has landed and is taxiing
 - **Fuel consumption monitoring** in kilograms at each GPS fix
 - **Flight plan support** for MSFS .pln files
 - **Data logging** in CSV, JSON, and summary formats